wgd-modular/apple-pie-firmware/README.md

 In the Arduino IDE, select Tools > Board > Arduino Nano and set Processor to ATmega328P.
 Then, set Port to the appropriate COM port (if applicable), and set Programmer to USBasp.

 To flash the Arduino Nano bootloader, go to Tools > Burn Bootloader.
-This will install the Arduino Nano bootloader onto the ATmega328P chip.
+This will install the Arduino Nano bootloader onto the ATmega328P chip. **Attention**: Beware that you might need to set a jumper on your USBasp programmer to flash the bootloader (*JP3* on most chinese clones).

 Once the bootloader is installed, you can flash the firmware.
 Go to Sketch > Upload Using Programmer.
 The Arduino IDE will use the USBasp programmer to flash the apple-pie-firmware.hex file to your module.